is anyone here?

 Hi @user-c3a255 π

-Hi @nmt First, I saved a binocular video of the process by displaying nine dots in sequence on the screen while my eyes focused on the nine dots and my head held still on a tripod.
+Hi @user-4c21e5 First, I saved a binocular video of the process by displaying nine dots in sequence on the screen while my eyes focused on the nine dots and my head held still on a tripod.
 Then, ellseg is used to calculate the location of the pupil center.
 Like pupil capture, the pupil was calibrated with five points.
 I manually selected the pupil information corresponding to each calibration point and used Gazer2D() for calibration.
 Finally, all pupil positions mapped were displayed on the screen.
 The result is showed below:

-@nmt After I removed (norm_x * norm_y, norm_x_squared, norm_y_squared, norm_x_squared * norm_y_squared) in _polynomial_features, things got better
+@user-4c21e5 After I removed (norm_x * norm_y, norm_x_squared, norm_y_squared, norm_x_squared * norm_y_squared) in _polynomial_features, things got better

 Interesting approach.
 Of course, it assumes a fixed relationship between the wearer and screen - hence the 'tripod'.
 Any relative movements between the wearer and the computer screen would introduce errors into the pipeline.